 Court approves B.C.
 First Nation challenge of Trans Mountain pipeline review

-Members of the Squamish and Tsleil-Waututh First Nations paddle canoes on the waters of Burrard Inlet to the Kinder Morgan Burnaby Terminal for a ceremony to show opposition to the $5 billion expansion of the Trans Mountain pipeline, in North Vancouver, B.C., on Saturday, Sept.
+Protesting members of the Squamish and Tsleil-Waututh First Nations paddle canoes on the waters of Burrard Inlet to the Kinder Morgan Burnaby Terminal in North Vancouver, B.C., on Sept.
 1, 2012.
 (Darryl Dyck / THE CANADIAN PRESS)

 VANCOUVER -- A Federal Court judge will let a British Columbia First Nation challenge the review process into the expansion of Kinder Morgan's Trans Mountain oil pipeline.